-My receiver reboots itself
+My set-top box reboots itself

 If you are noticing occasional reboots, no troubleshooting is necessary.
+You just need to wait until the reboot completes (this should only take a couple of minutes).

 How many reboots are "occasional"?

-Less than one reboot a month, this may vary with different software version.
+An occasional reboot would be considered less than one reboot a month, this may vary with different software version.

 Multiple / frequent reboots